 It’s widely accepted that the analytical functions with the strength of MT4.
 There are nine interactive charts allowing traders to review quotes and react to price movements within currency markets.
 There are also 30 technical indicators and 23 analytics objects to assist in analysing the market.

 Another advantage of MT4 is the built-in Market.
 This allows for automated strategies (Expert Advisors) to be purchased.

 There are a plethora of Expert Advisor indicators and robots available for purchase.
 This can be done within the MT4 interface.

 There is also functionality to copy deal automatically from other forex traders.
 There are free and paid signals that can be copied which vary based on logic, risk appetite resulting in differing profitability.
-These also work on the demo platform
+You can compare MT4 brokers on your comparison page.

 cTrader by Spotware is an all-in-one CFD and forex trading platform with enhanced tools and features.
 It is the second most popular platform and has an interface that is more modern and attractive compared to MetaTrader 4.
 In addition to the rich charts, there is also level II pricing, advanced order types and fast execution.

 One of the most popular features of the platform is cTrader copy.
 This allows anyone to make strategic decisions and charge a fee for others to copy trades.
 Another is cTrader automate, which allows traders to create their own automated robots.
 Unlike MetaTrader 4 this is based on C# API to write the code with a test environment provided to simulate trades with the robot.